Contextual Coherence

 What It Is

-Contextual coherence quantifies semantic consistency across content sections.
-Unlike surface-level consistency (formatting, tone), coherence evaluates whether entities, concepts, and their relationships maintain logical threads from section to section.
-High coherence means readers and AI systems can follow a clear semantic narrative without encountering contradictory or disconnected information.
+Contextual coherence quantifies how well concepts chain together across content segments, measured as a logical flow consistency score from 0-100.
+Unlike surface-level consistency (formatting, tone), coherence evaluates whether entities, concepts, and their relationships maintain logical threads from section to section using vector similarity (cosine) of adjacent sentence embeddings.

 Why It Matters

 AI retrieval systems rely on coherent content for accurate citation.
 When language models encounter content with semantic drift or contradictions, they reduce confidence in the source's reliability.
-Content with strong coherence (0.75-0.90 range) signals focused expertise, making it 2.4x more likely to be cited in AI-generated responses.
+Content with strong coherence (80+) signals focused expertise, making it 2.4x more likely to be cited in AI-generated responses compared to content scoring below 80.

 How It Relates to DecodeIQ

-DecodeIQ's MNSU pipeline measures coherence during the Semantic Processing stage by analyzing relationship consistency between content segments.
-The platform divides content into sections, extracts entity graphs for each section, then calculates similarity between these graphs.
+DecodeIQ's MNSU-Lite pipeline measures coherence during the Semantic Processing stage by analyzing vector similarity between content segments.
+The platform divides content into sections, generates embeddings for each section, then calculates cosine similarity between adjacent embeddings.
 This metric combines with semantic density to create comprehensive retrievability scoring.

 Key Differentiation

 DecodeIQ distinguishes between surface consistency (style guides handle this) and semantic coherence (what AI systems evaluate).
-The 0.75-0.90 target range reflects validation against content successfully earning AI citations, not arbitrary editorial preferences.
+The 80+ target reflects validation against content successfully earning AI citations, not arbitrary editorial preferences.

 How Coherence Is Measured